Walter and Andrée de Nottbeck Foundation

 Applications are made using an electronic form with a link below.
 Note that only applications using the electronic from will be evaluated for funding!
 Guidelines for the application are written in the form, some specific instructions emerge when clicking the questions marks on the right hand side.

 The obligatory appendices include 1) a research plan of max.
 5 pages, 2) CV of max.
 3 pages and 3) a budget (cost estimate).
-The application period for 2019 grants starts on September 1 and the deadline is on October 5, 2018 at 23.59.
+The application period for MSc thesis grants starts on March 15 and the deadline is on April 15, 2019 at 23.59.

 Tvärminne senior research fellows